Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Entropy Comparison Theorem

 Moreover, for any states $\rho,\sigma\in\cD_+(\cH)$ such that $\sigma\in \cD(N_{fix})$:

 \end{theorem}

-The proof of \Cref{comparison} should be interpreted as an extension of the one of Theorem 1 of \cite{Gao_2018tro} to the case of an infinite dimensional classical environment.
-First let us introduce some notations.
-Given two (possibly infinite dimensional) Hilbert spaces $\cH$ and $\cK$, we denote by $\cT_p(\cH,\cK)$ the Banach space of linear operators $x:\,\cH\to\cK$ with norm
+In order to prove \Cref{comparison}, we need to introduce a few functional analytical notions: given two (possibly infinite dimensional) Hilbert spaces $\cH$ and $\cK$, we denote by $\cT_p(\cH,\cK)$ the Banach space of linear operators $x:\,\cH\to\cK$ with norm